ppy/osu-wiki/news/2023/2023-09-20-project-loved-six-years-september-2023.md

 220 BPM, 2:17 | 6.78★, 7.20★\
 *description written by ::Horiiizon::{ user=8071438 }*

-[7_7 - ?_?](https://osu.ppy.sh/beatmapsets/1163967#taiko) consists of 2 difficulties from mapping titans ::7\17::{ user=7491106 } and [Waribashi](https://osu.ppy.sh/users/2250574) (formerly known as KTYN).
+[7_7 - ?_?](https://osu.ppy.sh/beatmapsets/1163967#taiko) consists of 2 difficulties from mapping titans ::7\17::{ user=7491106 } and ::Waribashi::{ user=2250574 } (formerly known as KTYN).
 7_7's difficulty, *?_?*, consists of a mixture of odd- and even-numbered patterns that flow seamlessly into each other as well as some shorter streams and simple 1/6 patterning.
 These combine to make a less stressful but very enjoyable and satisfying difficulty!

 Waribashi's difficulty, *huh?*, is a very fun technical map that consists of far more frequent and more difficult 1/6 patterns than the previous difficulty, as well as repeatedly using 3/16 doublets.
 Make sure you're also prepared for the two 100+ note streams at the very end of the map!
 Do you have what it takes?_?

 ## osu!catch

-The osu!catch Loved candidates were chosen by ::fuhie::{ user=7620002 }, [Sartan](https://osu.ppy.sh/users/4100941), ::Tenshichan::{ user=1101600 }, and [Wesley](https://osu.ppy.sh/users/2407265)!
+The osu!catch Loved candidates were chosen by ::fuhie::{ user=7620002 }, ::Sartan::{ user=4100941 }, ::Tenshichan::{ user=1101600 }, and ::Wesley::{ user=2407265 }!

 <div align="center">
   <video width="95%" controls>